 Homeschooling is more than “schooling.”
 If it were simply about academics, we could easily replicate what goes on in the public or private schools.
 But for most of us, the reason we homeschool involves intangibles — conviction, philosophies that are hard to express, a want of “something better” than what is available elsewhere.

 Homeschooling is also about “home.”
-We are not simply teachers, although we are certainly mentors; we are also parents — parents with the responsibility to train our children.
+We are not simply teachers, although we are certainly tutors and mentors; we are also parents — parents with the responsibility to train our children.
 The training of our children, in all areas of life, revolves around our lifestyle.

 Several veteran homeschoolers seemed to have arrived at the same conclusion at about the same time: This is about more than “school.”
 This is about life!
 Their families are different, their interests are different, their bents are different, their academic emphasis is different, and their methods are different.
 One family has a more Charlotte Mason foundation; another classical.
 Several are big into unit studies; one has a Principle Approach background.
 All have made time and space to observe their children and help them follow their interests.
 All seem to have found themselves at a place where they can say, “Hey, this is what we do!
 It’s great fun!
 Our entire family is involved.
 The learning doesn’t end.”
 Learning has become their lifestyle!